 In September, Canada's weather is comfortable and the fall foliage is spectacular.
 This vast country offers some of the best hiking, boating, camping, and fishing destinations across its many provinces and the temperature is moderate enough in September that you'll have plenty of time to enjoy these activities.
-Not to mention, the end of summer means that the family summer vacations have all come to a close, the kids are back in school, and airlines and hotels are likely dropping their rates.
+Not to mention, the end of the season means that family summer vacations have come to a close, kids are back in school, and airlines and hotels are likely dropping their rates.

 Canada Weather in September

 Canada is the second-largest country in the world by area—3.8 million square miles.
 As such, if you know where in Canada you are going, for example, major cities like Vancouver, Toronto, and Montreal, then you can get a better picture as to the temperatures and weather in Canada.
 Toronto records some of the country's warmest temperatures with an average high of 70 degrees Fahrenheit (21 degrees Celsius).
 Meanwhile, the Northwest Territory and Nunavut in the North are averaging low temperatures that are much closer to the freezing point.

 |Vancouver, British Columbia||50 F (10C)||64 F (18 C)|

 |Edmonton, Alberta||37 F (3 C)||63 F (17 C)|